 Colonic inertia, a condition where the colon doesn’t move stool along as it should

 Nerve damage to the muscle at the end of the digestive tract (anal sphincter).
-This keeps it from closing properly.
+This keeps it from closing correctly.

 Fear of using the toilet